lgalaz/fullstack-javascript/next.js/Server_and_Client_Components/explanation.md

 In the App Router, components are server components by default.
 Client components are opt-in with the `'use client'` directive.

+Server components render on the server and can access server-only resources.
+Client components run in the browser and include their JS in the client bundle.

 ## Server Components

 - Render on the server